fusion-energy/neutronics_material_maker/README.md

 # <a name="todo"></a>Todos
  - Write MORE Tests and improve code coverage
  - Improve Materials (allow material made of isotopes aswell as elements)
- - Add some more Materials to the collection
+ - Add some more Materials to the examples
  - Combine with engineering materials database
  - Make a GUI
  - Address #todo comments in the code
- - demonstrate unit conversion features for pressure (in bars or Pa) and temperature (in degC or Kelvin)

 # <a name="acknowledgements"></a>Acknowledgements